 The problems started when it came time to release the system overseas.
 NEC started making mistake after mistake, starting with a decision to redesign the tiny little PC Engine in favor of a case twice as large, based on the theory that Americans like things large so they should make the system bigger.
 Because of this and other delays, the renamed TurboGrafx-16 did not release in the US until the aforementioned mid 1989 date, shortly after the cheaper and in some ways more powerful Sega Genesis, a system which under its Japanese name Mega Drive had released in Japan in late 1988.
 Letting tiny Sega get ahead of them on both price and date was a big mistake, and Sega capitalized.
 They also capitalized on NEC’s choice to put “16” in their console name while the CPU is only 8-bit, resulting in the TG16 being maligned for not being “really 16-bit”.

-The TG16 was competitive for its first year despite these issues, but never got off the ground as the NES continued to dominate the US market until 1990 in a way it was not doing anymore in Japan.
-The hole the system had filled in Japan, being a new system at a time when people wanted one and the market leader wasn’t releasing one, did not exist for long here and NEC suffered for it.
-NEC produced 750,000 TurboGrafx-16 systems for the US, but did not sell all of them, and the last hundred thousand plus were eventually rebuilt for sale in South Korea as a Korea-only model which actually plays American games.
+Here in America, NEC fell behind from launch, but the TG16 was somewhat competitive for its first year thanks to its great early game library.
+However, the long release delay hurt badly, and the system never got off the ground here because the NES continued to dominate the US market until 1990 in a way it was not doing anymore in Japan.
+The hole the system had filled in Japan, being a new system at a time when people wanted one and the market leader wasn’t releasing one, did not exist for long here.
+And worse, Sega’s Genesis quickly started outpacing the TG16 in sales despite NEC having the better 1989 game library, a gap that would turn into a rout after 1991 and the release of Sonic the Hedgehog, a title Hudson couldn’t match.
+And some genres the system was best at in Japan were not quite as popular here as there, such as shmups.
+Before its release NEC produced 750,000 TurboGrafx-16 systems for the US, but did not sell all of them during its life.
+At some point probably in 1993 or so, the last hundred thousand plus were rebuilt for sale in South Korea as a Korea-only model which actually plays American games.
 Sega, meanwhile, sold over 20 million Genesis systems in the US, a stunning result compared to initial expectations and the TG16’s better early library.

 And then, in late 1990 in Japan and mid 1991 in the US, the Super Nintendo (Super Famicom) released, and almost immediately destroyed all comers in Japan.
 The PC Engine managed to hold on to second place, but it was a second place at like a ten-to-one margin behind the leader.
-NEC leaned heavily into often anime-focused CD software after this in order to try to hold on to some niche in a market mostly controlled by Nintendo.
-Hudson, on the other hand, gradually moved their more popular franchises such as Bonk and Bomberman to Nintendo again, while focusing more enthusiast stuff on the PCE and its successors.
-NEC and Hudson’s last system, the PC-FX was very anime FMV-focused, and failed as the market turned to 3d instead.
+In the West the SNES and Genesis split the market, while the TG16 and Turbo CD, despite surviving until 1993 and 1994 respectively, were largely forgotten.
+In Japan NEC leaned heavily into often anime-focused CD software after this in order to try to hold on to some niche in a market mostly controlled by Nintendo, and they had some success in this niche, as software continued steadily until the end of 1995, with a few releases after that.
+HuCard releases in Japan stopped in 1994, though; after that it was only CDs.
+Hudson, meanwhile, gradually moved their more popular franchises such as Bonk and Bomberman to the Super Nintendo, after a gap of several years focusing mostly on PCE, followed by other platforms after that, while focusing more anime enthusiast-focused stuff on the PCE and its successor.
+On that note, NEC and Hudson’s last system, the PC-FX, was very anime FMV-focused, and failed as the market turned to 3d instead.
 Hudson survived on making games on other formats, until being bought and later shut down by Konami.

 Aesthetics and Design: I have only ever seen TurboGrafxes in person and not the PC Engine, but regardless I like the look of the TG16, and I’m sure I’d like the look of the tiny little PCE as well.
 The PCE and TG16 are extremely ’80s in design, but it’s a charming kind f ’80s to me.
 When it comes to the addons, the Japanese CD addon is a “briefcase” unit, with a CD drive the same size as the PCE itself and a base unit that holds them both next to eachother.
 In the US, however, we got a larger unit which puts the TG16 below, and then has the CD drive on a pedestal behind the TG16.
 It looks kind of ridiculous, but I like it anyway and this is the Turbo CD setup I use.
 The later Duo line of consoles have sleeker, more ’90s stylings and I can understand why many people prefer to use them, and based on pictures they do look nice, but I like my TG16+CD setup great.